 The director of undergraduate studies assigns each major a permanent faculty adviser within the department.
 Majors must meet with their adviser at least once per semester to obtain clearance for the following semester.
 When students are abroad, the process takes place via email.

 No grade lower than C may be counted toward the major (courses graded Pass/Fail do not count).
 The overall GPA in all French courses must be 2.0 or above.

-Students in Global Liberal Studies pursuing a major in French may count the French Senior Seminar toward their GLS Senior Seminar requirements; in addition, any French or Francophone literature course with substantive transnational content in the French Department will also count as meeting the GLS Advanced Global Cultures course requirement.
+Students in Global Liberal Studies pursuing a major in French may count the French Senior Seminar toward one of their their GLS Senior Seminar requirements.
+Students will nonetheless be expected to complete one GLS senior seminar at minimum; in addition, any French or Francophone literature course with substantive transnational content in the French Department will also count as meeting the GLS Advanced Global Cultures course requirement.

 Transfer students must complete at least 20 points of the 36 FREN-UA points required for the French major at the College of Arts and Science or at NYU Paris.

 To declare the major, please contact the Director of Undergraduate Studies and Director of the Language Program (email@example.com) via NYU Connect